jakedothow/DiscordQuotes/README.md

 - **Extract the zip file in the `app` folder.**
 **If you have BetterDiscord installed,** the `app` folder should already exist.
 Open the `index.js` file and copy the path in the `require` statement.
 Now unzip DiscordQuotes in that folder, it's okay to override the existing files.
 Now open the config file, and change `asarPath` to the path you just copied.
 All done, DiscordQuotes is now installed!

 	**If you DON'T have BetterDiscord installed,** you will need to create this folder yourself.
-Once you've done that, you're done!
+Once you've done that, unzip DiscordQuotes in that folder, it's okay to override the existing files.
+You're done!
 DiscordQuotes is now installed.